aptos-foundation/AIPs/aips/aip-28.md

 updated (*optional): 5/3/2023
 ---

-# AIP X - Partial voting for on chain governance
+# AIP 28 - Partial voting for on chain governance

 ## Summary